The enigmatic Being played by Abigail Thaw. Photo by Paul Walker

 Best Thriller: Women in Horror Film Festival, USA (TBA)

-Semi-final in Women’s Film initiative in the Audience Awards in the USA (TBA)
+Semi-finalist in Women’s Film Initiative in the Audience Awards in the USA

-LA Neo Noir Novel, Film and Script Festival 2018: Best Picture
+Best Picture: LA Neo Noir Novel, Film and Script Festival 2018

 “Angie” (Phillipa Peak) Photo by Paul Walker